 Cost of dining out in the Netherlands

-Dining out in the Netherlands is affordable if you stick to the modest restaurants.
+Dining out in the Netherlands is affordable if you stick to the more modest restaurants.
 The cosmopolitan choice of restaurants in most cities provides plenty of competition, but dining out can be expensive in Amsterdam and The Hague.
-A budget lunch costs around EUR 5–11, while a standard evening meal can cost between EUR 8 to EUR 17 euro per person in a cheap restaurant and around EUR 25 per person in an average restaurant.
-If you have a couple of beers or a glass of wine add EUR 10 euros on.

 The healthcare system in the Netherlands is exceptionally high quality and funded by a compulsory insurance scheme.
 Both EU and non-EU official residents are required by law to take out Dutch health insurance, which includes Zorgverzekeringswet, basic insurance which covers standard medical care procedures, and Wet Langdurige Zorg which covers long-term nursing care.

 The cost of a basic health insurance package starts at around €100 per month, in exchange for free or subsidised primary care including the cost of prescription medicines.
 If you are an EU citizen and are only planning a short-term stay in the Netherlands, you can get the same level of care through your European Health Insurance Card.